Modafinil: Pharmacodynamics

 From laboratory research, modafinil has little to no affinity for serotonin or norepinephrine transporters and does not directly interact with these systems.
 However, studies have shown that elevated concentrations of norepinephrine and serotonin can occur as an indirect effect following modafinil administration due to increased extracellular dopamine activity.
 Unlike traditional psychostimulant drugs, such as cocaine or amphetamine, modafinil shows low potential for causing euphoria due to differences in how it interacts with dopamine transporters at a cellular level.

-In addition to its influence on dopaminergic pathways, modafinil may impact other neurotransmitter systems, such as orexin (hypocretin).
-Orexin neurons are involved in promoting wakefulness and regulating arousal states.
-Modafinil may increase signaling within hypothalamic orexin pathways, potentially contributing to its wake-promoting effects.
+In addition to its influence on dopaminergic pathways, modafinil may impact other neurotransmitter systems, such as orexin (hypocretin) and histamine.
+Orexinergic and histaminergic neurons are involved in promoting wakefulness and regulating arousal states.
+Modafinil may increase signaling within hypothalamic orexin and histamine pathways, potentially contributing to its wake-promoting effects.
+In animal models, modafinil-induced increases in hypothalamic histamine release require intact orexinergic neurons.